Metadee Pioneering the Future of AI and ML with Open Source Initiatives - www.lokmattimes.com

 Metadee Pioneering the Future of AI and ML with Open Source Initiatives

-PNN New Delhi [India], March 1: Within the fast evolving environment of Artificial Intelligence and Machine Learning Metadee is ...
+New Delhi (India), March 2: Within the fast evolving environment of Artificial Intelligence and Machine Learning Metadee is in ...

 Appreciating the role of accessibility and collaboration in driving technological progress, Metadee has done a huge move by open-sourcing one of their base models on Hugging Face.
 This is a tactical move that is in line with their vision of making AI technology public that should be available to researchers, developers and organizations in the world.
 Adding to global knowledge pool open sourcing their technology is also promoting collaboration enabling innovation and speeding up the pace of AI and ML development.